Dying Light 2: Release

-The game was announced at E3 2018 during the Xbox press conference by Avellone as Dying Light 2.
+The game was announced at E3 2018 during the Xbox press conference by Avellone as Dying Light 2 with a 6-minutes demo.
+At Xbox's E3 2019 press conference, the game was shown again, with an early 2020 release window.
 Square Enix distributes the game and provided marketing efforts in North America.
-On January 20, 2020, Techland announced that the game would be delayed out of its early 2020 window to allow additional development time, with no new release date given at the time.
-On May 27, 2021, a digital event was held and a December 7, 2021 release date was revealed, alongside the game's title adding the subtitle of Stay Human.
-Along with the release date, a promotional comic detailing the apocalypse and showcasing a new variant infected was released digitally with a physical release coming in Q4 2021.
-The game was delayed to February 4, 2022.
-The comic received mixed reviews, with praise directed towards the art and criticism aimed at the story and characters.
-On September 23, 2021, a cloud version of Dying Light 2 Stay Human was confirmed for the Nintendo Switch console during a Nintendo Direct presentation, set to release on the same day as the other platforms.
-This version of the game was delayed and Techland announced that it would be released "within six months" after its initial launch on other platforms.
+In January 2020, Techland announced that the game would be delayed out of its 2020 window to allow additional development time, with no new release date given at the time.
+In May 2021, a digital event was held and a 7 December 2021 release date was revealed, alongside the game's title adding the subtitle of Stay Human.
+In September 2021, the game was delayed to 4 February 2022.

+On 23 September 2021, a cloud version of Dying Light 2 was confirmed for the Nintendo Switch console during a Nintendo Direct presentation, set to release on the same day as the other platforms.
+This version of the game was delayed and Techland announced that it would be released "within six months" after its initial launch on other platforms, but as of late 2025, it has yet to be released.

 Techland promised to support the game with downloadable content and updates for at least five years after the game's launch.
 A New Game Plus mode was added in April 2022.
-The first story downloadable content, Bloody Ties, which introduced a Roman gladiator-style arena, was released on November 19, 2022.
+The first story downloadable content, Bloody Ties, which introduced a Roman gladiator-style arena, was released on 19 November 2022.
+On 18 April 2024, Techland introduced Nightmare Mode as the highest difficulty setting for Dying Light 2.
+This mode was first announced in September 2023 with a roadmap of future additions.
+On 20 August 2024 at Gamescom 2024, Techland revealed a new Dying Light game called Dying Light: The Beast, featuring the return of Kyle Crane, the protagonist of the first game.
+The Beast has quickly become the most-wishlisted game in the Dying Light franchise, surpassing one million wishlists just ten weeks after its announcement.
+Techland will be offering The Beast at no extra cost to current owners of the Dying Light 2 Ultimate Edition, delivering a full standalone instead of the planned second story downloadable content.